Note: The features mentioned in this article are available in all packages except the Light package.

 In order to help mitigate the impacts of the coronavirus pandemic we offer these videoconferences to our business customers free of charge.
 This is valid until 30 APR 2021 and also available in the 1 Euro tariff.

 Is it possible for business customers to enable or disable the video conferencing feature, as required?

-Currently, the new „Video conference“ feature has been enabled by default for all mailbox.org business customers and their related inboxes, and can be instantly used.
-Should you prefer not to use this feature, it is of course possible to disable it centrally for all accounts.
+Currently, the new „Video conference“ feature has been disabled by default for all mailbox.org business customers and their related inboxes.
+Should you prefer to use this feature, it is of course possible to activate it centrally for all accounts.
 If you wish to do so, simply log in to access the business account administration console. (https://setup.mailbox.org)